pocl/pocl/README.md

   * Determine how we implement workitem builtins, if using workitem.S implementation from ventus-llvm, some extra work should to be done in ventus pocl driver, otherwise we need to redesign how workitem builtins are implemented.

+    1).
+Functions such as `insertPrologue` from ParallelRegion.cc inserts instructions to get `local_id_x/y/z` which are preset by `WorkitemReplication::ProcessFunction`, this behavior is weird.

+    2).
+Workitem variables local_size_x/y/z can have dynamic size which to be determined at runtime, this is done in pocl `WorkitemHandler`.

   * Make sure pocl ventus driver is correctly initialized, such as `pocl_ventus_init` is double checked, basically every items in `struct _cl_device_id` should be properly initialized.